Updated: February 12, 2026

 What is the IRS whistleblowers program?

 The Tax Relief and Health Care Act, passed by Congress in 2006, created the expanded IRS whistleblower program and its core provisions.
-Additional, powerful protections for IRS whistleblowers were added with the enactment of the bipartisan Taxpayer First Act of 2019.
+Additionally, powerful protections for IRS whistleblowers were added with the enactment of the bipartisan Taxpayer First Act of 2019.

 IRS whistleblower rewards can range from 15% to 30% of the amount the IRS collects as a result of information provided by tax whistleblowers.